Want to become a crime scene investigator? Discover jobs, education needed & the salary of a CSI, forensic scientist or technician.

 If you're interested in a CSI career, there are many steps you need to take before you reach that final destination.
 Some of which include:

-My personal experience in this field is only one of immense joy.
-Pay is great, employment secure--getting a job in criminal justice is the best move I ever made.
+Criminology-Degree.com Editorial Staff's experience in this field is only one of immense joy.
+Pay is great, employment secure--we believe that getting a job in criminal justice is one of the best moves you can make.

-In the following articles, I'll touch a bit on all of these subjects, helping you get on your way to a new, brighter future.
+In the following articles, we'll touch a bit on all of these subjects, helping you get on your way to a new, brighter future.

 Getting a CSI education to become a criminalist isn't a difficult endeavor at all.